Buy & Sell Silver

 Which silver coins to buy?

 There are a number of popular silver coins that investors tend to buy in larger quantities.
 The popularity, of course, also depends on the motifs and the optical quality – after all, these are not neutral bars, but still coins.
 A certain passion for collecting also plays a role, because there are annual issues.
 Many a father or grandfather buys his son or grandson a bullion coin year after year, thus ensuring that his descendant will have capital later on.
 The most common form is the bullion coin.
 It has exactly the weight of an ounce.
 International favorites are the Canadian Maple Leaf, the American Eagle, the New Zealand Kookaburra or the China Panda.
 The bullion coin “Vienna Philharmonic” is the first bullion coin made of silver to carry the euro as its face value.
-In Germany, there is also a tax advantage when buying silver coins.
-Investors who buy silver coins pay only 7% VAT.
-This is different for gold or collector coins or for bars.
-Here 19% value added tax is due.
-Also from this point of view, investors can buy silver cheaply with these coins.

 Buy silver coins with a view to the development